 Step 2: Windows 10 Build Upgrade

 Quit all programs.
 Open the Software Center via the "Do It Now" button in the popup dialog that brought you here, or via the Start menu.
-In the Operating Systems section, choose "Upgrade to Win 10 1809".
+In the Operating Systems section, choose "Upgrade to Win 10 build 20H2".
 Once the progress dialog comes up, it will keep on doing its thing, and you can leave it to it.
 Your first login after the upgrade is complete will take a few minutes longer than usual.